rixx/books.rixx.de/data/reviews/john-boyd/the-last-starship-from-earth/index.md

 (led by a mechanical pope, a huge computer in a monstrous church building).
 People have their life and careers regulated by their family status, with the state assigning partners and keeping tabs.
 Also, there are starships that are only used to bring prisoners to the planet Hell.
 Apparently their history diverged from ours when Jesus didn't die young, but instead marched on Rome, successfully.
-(The divergance is tiny for that sort of change, but hey.)
+(The divergance is tiny for a change like that, but hey.)

 The protagonist, a somewhat obnoxious brilliant young mathematician, Haldane IV, falls in love with a young woman from the artistic class, Helix.
 But falling in love is super verboten, so while she awakens his mind to poetry and emotions,